-Costco Wholesale, under the Kirkland Signature™ brand, has started to make waves in the golf-equipment market.
+Costco Wholesale Corporation, under the Kirkland Signature™ brand, has started to make waves in the golf equipment market.
 In case you didn’t know, Costco is a membership-based, buy-in-bulk warehouse store with headquarters in the United States.
-A few years ago, the store released its first golf-ball design and it took the world by storm.
+A few years ago, the store released its first golf ball design, Kirkland Signature golf balls, and it took the world by storm.
 After they were sold out, Costco sent it back for a redesign.
 The new version was not as good as the original, and golf experts were thinking that might be the end for Kirkland golf products, despite providing good value for golfers searching the shelves of their local Costco warehouses.

 Then, earlier this year, Costco introduced the first of the Kirkland golf clubs, the KS1 or Kirkland Signature Putter.
 I have not personally tested it, but the reviews say it is okay.
-Now, wedges just launched under the Kirkland Signature line in a three-wedge pack.
+Now, golf wedges just launched under the Kirkland Signature line in a three-wedge pack.
 I wanted to see how they compare to other clubs in the market, so I went to my local Costco and bought a set.
-The Three-Piece Wedge Set from Costco comes with a 52-degree gap wedge, 56-degree sand wedge, and 60-degree wedge.
+The Three-Piece Wedge Set from Costco comes with a 52-degree gap wedge, 56-degree sand wedge, and 60-degree lob wedge.
 Currently, it only comes in a right-handed version.
 The clubs, like the golf balls, are produced under the Kirkland Signature brand and are made to be a quality and affordable brand of golf equipment that won't hit the wallet as deeply as more expensive wedges.

-In this review, I am going to put the wedges up against other wedges on the market.
-I reviewed and currently play the Cleveland ZipCore wedges, and I also reviewed the Honma TW wedge in the past.
+In this review, I will put the wedges up against other wedges on the market.
+I reviewed and currently play the Cleveland ZipCore wedges, and I also checked the Honma TW wedge in the past.
 These two clubs are great to use as comparisons because they are on the opposite side of the price point spectrum.
 You get a high-performance cast wedge—created by pouring molten metal into a form—in the ZipCore wedge, and a forged club—made by pounding a club out of a solid piece of metal—that has a super-soft feeling in the TW wedge.
 The results reported are based on my own conclusions; players of various skill levels or budgets should consult

 Appearance and Components